senchalabs/docs-i18n/guides/drawing_and_charting/README.md

 #### Bar

-The bar series creates a stackable/groupable bar chart, which is typically used to display categorized numeric data that shows progression or regression.
-Note that different from the old chart package, a bar series refers to a vertical bar series, or a column series.
-You can get the horizontal one by setting `flipXY` to the chart.
+The Bar series creates a stackable or groupable bar chart, which is typically used to display categorized numeric data that shows progression or regression.
+Note that opposed to the old chart package, a Bar series refers to a vertical bar series, or a column series.
+You can obtain the horizontal one by setting `flipXY` to the chart.

-A bar series can either be stacked or grouped.
-Set `stacked` config on the series to `false` to switch the series to be grouped.
+A Bar series can either be stacked or grouped.
+You can set the `stacked` config on the series to `false` in order to switch the series to the grouped mode.

 A sample Bar chart is shown in the following example: